-Francesca Gino writes: “In particular, one mistake we systematically make is known as the correspondence bias.
+Professor Francesca Gino writes: “In particular, one mistake we systematically make is known as the correspondence bias.
 When making attributions as we evaluate others, we tend to ascribe too little influence to the situation and too much to their dispositions.
 In simpler terms, we tend to believe that people’s behavior reflects their unique dispositions and skills, when many times it actually reflects aspects of the situation in which they find themselves.”
 This sounds a lot like a different name for the fundamental attribution error.

 To learn more about how our own biases can affect our perceptions of others, watch Self-serving Bias.

 The case study on this page, “Limbaugh on Drug Addiction,” illustrates the role of fundamental attribution error in radio talk show host Rush Limbaugh’s perception of drug abuse before becoming addicted to painkillers, himself.
 For a case study about the roles of fundamental attribution error and self-serving bias in the controversy over a popular memoir, read “A Million Little Pieces.”

 Terms defined in our ethics glossary that are related to the video and case studies include: fundamental attribution error and self-serving bias.